jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 [^0]: Last year, there was a big, heated debate in the community over whether bias stems *just* from data, or *both* from data and algorithms.
 For the point I am making in this post, it does not matter which stance you take.
 I beg readers to please not derail discussion of my argument into a rehash of that debate.
 [^1]: This, of course, is not the *only* way to fix the problem, or even necessarily the best way.
 It's just an example.
 [^2]: The community is not a monolith, and there are many people who agree with my position, too!
 I'm also not claiming to be the first person to ever say this stuff.
 Just a boy with a blog :-)
-[^3]: Sure, we could hard-code this one special case.
-But we can't hard-code everything.
-There is ample evidence that hand-engineering is terribly limited in its usefulness; language is best approached in a data-driven way.
-The only *general* solution is to learn a model of racist speech from data.
-[^4]: The main point I am trying to make here is only that we shouldn't be criticizing the model on the basis that it *could* be abused, we should be criticizing the *party that abused it*...and that only makes sense to do after it has actually been abused.
+[^3]: The main point I am trying to make here is only that we shouldn't be criticizing the model on the basis that it *could* be abused, we should be criticizing the *party that abused it*...and that only makes sense to do after it has actually been abused.
 But I don't intend to make broad assertions about who deserves blame if model misuse occurs; that could go a lot of different ways, and is very case-by-case.
 For example, I would totally approve of criticising someone who owns a potentially-dangerous model, if they give it away to a party that was not sufficiently vetted, who then uses it irresponsibly.